Tips on how you can start your zero waste journey

 1. Drink bottles, caps and lids

 You can pick up a reusable water bottle almost everywhere now.
-There’s many different designs to suit everyones tastes and if you look after it, it’ll serve you for years, especially the stainless steel ones.
+There’s many different designs to suit everyones tastes and if you look after it, it’ll serve you for years.

 They’re made to last and that’s the key to living zero waste or Minimal waste.
 Buying to last.